konaboy32/feelingluckylauncher/README.md

 To use the program download the Launcher.class file from tbe bin folder.
 The command to run the program is:

-java Launcher <MAME_DIR> <ROMS_DIR>
+java Launcher MAME_DIR ROMS_DIR

-You may optionally download the launcher.bat file which contains this command.
+You may optionally download the launcher.bat.
+The HistoryDatManager is a work-in-progress experimental feature for fetching entries from the MAME history.dat file.